Disappearance of Georgina Gharsallah

 Georgina Gharsallah (born 29 October 1987) is an English woman who went missing after leaving her mother's house in Worthing, West Sussex, on 7 March 2018.

 Background

 Georgina Gharsallah was born in Brighton, Sussex in 1987.
 Her parents were Andrea and Gassem Gharsallah.
-Gassem was a Libyan who attended university in Brighton where he met Andrea who was English.
-The couple had four daughters of whom Georgina ('Gina') was the second eldest.
-Shortly after Georgina was born the family relocated to Libya where they lived until 1998.
+Gassem was a Libyan national who attended university in Brighton where he met Andrea who was English.
+The couple had four daughters of whom Georgina ('Gina') was the second-eldest.
+Shortly after Georgina was born, the family relocated to Libya where they lived until 1998.
 Gharsallah spoke Arabic.
-After returning to the UK the family settled in Worthing where Andrea found employment in a local convent caring for elderly nuns.
-She became estranged from her husband and the couple divorced.
-By 2018 Gassem was managing director of a small food company based in Worthing.
-He later remarried.
-The four daughters including Georgina remained with their mother.

-Gharsallah was considered intelligent and articulate, she developed an itinerant lifestyle as an adult.
-She drank alcohol and smoked cannabis.
-Although, most adults in the UK has done this in their lifetime, the police still considered this a red flag.
-It was reported that she suffered from mental health issues.
-Which, again, a large section of the UK population suffers from too at least once in their lifetime.
-She was considered "unreliable" by some people who knew her.
-At the time of her disappearance she was looking for employment and was recently estranged from a partner.
-She had two children.
-Gharsallah had moved back in with her mother although she was still meeting her most recent former partner regularly, as they were co-parenting two children.
-She would sometimes stay with friends in her native Brighton.
+After returning to the UK, the family settled in Worthing.